The Resolution of Keller's Conjecture: Clausal Symmetry Breaking

 Our symmetry-breaking approach starts with enforcing the initial symmetry breaking: We assume that vertices $c_0 = (0,0,0,0,0,0,0)$, $c_1 = (s,1,0,0,0,0,0)$ and $c_3 = (s,s+1,\star_s,\star_s,1,1,1)$ are in our clique $K$, which follows from Theorem~\ref{thm:break}.
 We will not use the observation that $\star_s$ occurrences in $c_3$ can be reduced to $\star_2$ and instead add and validate clauses that realize this reduction.

 We fix the above initial vertices by adding unit clauses to the CNF encoding.
 This is the only part of the symmetry breaking that is not checked mechanically.
 Let $\Phi_{7,s}$ be the formula obtained from our encoding in Section~\ref{sec:encoding} together with the unit clauses corresponding to the 19 coordinates fixed among $c_0$, $c_1$ and $c_3$.
 In this section we will identify several symmetries in $\Phi_{7,s}$ that can be further broken at the CNF level by adding symmetry breaking clauses.
+We identified these symmetries manually, but they are present on the CNF level, so we could have used an automated tool such as {\tt shatter}~\cite{shatter}.
 The formula ultimately used in Section~\ref{sec:exp} for the experiments is the result of adding these symmetry breaking clauses to $\Phi_{7,s}$.
 Symmetry breaking clauses are added in an incremental fashion.
-For each addition, a clausal proof of its validity with respect to $\Phi_{7,s}$ and the clauses added so far is generated, as well.
+For each addition, a clausal proof of its validity with respect to $\Phi_{7,s}$ and the clauses added so far is generated as well.
 Each of these clausal proofs has been validated using the {\tt drat-trim} proof checker.

 Our approach can be described in general terms as identifying groups of coordinates whose assignments exhibit interesting symmetries and calculating the equivalence classes of these assignments.
 Given a class of symmetric assignments, it holds that one of these assignments can be extended to a clique of size 128 if and only if every assignment in that class can be extended as well.
 It is then enough to pick a canonical representative for each class, add clauses forbidding every assignment that is not canonical, and finally determine the satisfiability of the formula under the canonical representative of every class of assignments: if no canonical assignment can be extended to a satisfying assignment for the formula, then the formula is unsatisfiable.
 In order to forbid assignments that are not canonical, we use an approach similar to the one described in~\cite{heule15_symmetry_breaking_drat}.